- Early Application Types & Info

 Once students fill out the appropriate application, ORL staff place all students/applications into tiers based on credit hours.
 Once students have been placed in their tiers, a number is randomly assigned to each student.
 So, if there are 100 seniors in Tier 1, each student has an equal chance of receiving #1 to #100.
 See “Assigning students a specified time to chose a room” below for details on each tier.
 Students will then will be given a Housing Selection Time by email.
 Those emails are sent on certain days (see timeline on the current students Housing Registration page).

-Housing Lottery Numbers are not provided to students.
+Housing Selection Numbers are not provided to students - Only Times are sent.

 Students choose rooms in an order determined by the number of class units earned, assuring that senior students have the opportunity for the best campus placements.
 This is because some of our facilities are more highly desirable than others.
 Using an ordered process gives all students at a similar class and credit-hour level the same chance at each type of housing available on campus.
 Students within each credit-hour range are assigned a time to choose space randomly so that every person has the same chance of choosing first or choosing last within the credit-hour range.
 The following chart shows the class tier, and the corresponding credit-hour levels:

 |Senior Tier I||22.25 or more|